 Green drinks are often considered the “holy grail” of healthy eating and the first thing that pops to mind when we think of a clean diet.
 With pounds of spinach, cucumber, apple celery and lemon in each bottle, what’s not to love, right?
 There is no question that green juices and smoothie are packed with nutrients.
 But are they good for us all year round?

-According to Ayurveda, the world’s oldest health system, no.
+According to Ayurveda, the world’s oldest health system, smoothies are not good for you all year round

 Our environment dictates our body’s requirements.
 If you live in a hot, humid environment year-round like Miami, then you won’t really have to change your diet much between seasons.
 But if you live somewhere like New York where the winter air is so cold it hurts your face, then you absolutely must change your diet with the season’s wardrobe.